DoaaDaban/401-data-structures-and-algorithms/challenges/stack-and-queue/app/src/main/java/stack/and/queue/README.md

 ## Challenge

-This challenge about hot to build and using the **Stack** and **Queue** to store nodes in it and also how to apply methods on it like *push* method to delete node in stack and *dequeue* to delete node in queue.
+This challenge about how to build and using the **Stack** and **Queue** to store nodes in it and also how to apply methods on it like *push* method to delete node in stack and *dequeue* to delete node in queue.

 ###  Methods in Stack